r7b7/scalable-system-design/papers/spring-security.md

           issuer-uri: http://localhost:8080/realms/demorealm
 ```

-6. Ideally, we would want to fetch the token and set it to the header of outgoing API calls but for the sake of simplicity, we will return the token from a GET API and manually use that in a postman call made to server API.
+6. Ideally, we would want to fetch the token and set it to the header of outgoing API calls in the client application's RestClient/WebClient but for the sake of simplicity, we will return the token from a GET API and manually use that in a postman call made to server API.

 Note that, to have free access to client APIs, we bypass the security in config class.